-We’re all using broadband to connect to the internet these days but sadly it’s not always perfect.
+So many devices in our homes connect to the internet via broadband.
+And that means it can be a real pain when it's not working properly.
 It can slow down, be generally unstable or disconnect all together.
-We’re going to look at a few ways to speed up your broadband and improve its stability.
+So here, we'll outline some ways to speed up your broadband and improve its stability.

 How to improve the speed of your broadband

-The majority of the lines in the UK are owned by BT and you’ll be able to find their service checker here, just type in your phone number at the top.
+The majority of the lines in the UK are owned by BT and you’ll be able to find its service checker here, just type in your phone number at the top.

-If you’re using Virgin Media then you can check their service status here too.
+If you’re on Virgin Media then you can check service status here too.

 If you’ve just activated your broadband for the first time it will take a little while to come up (make sure you check your activation date).
 Up to 10 days after your activation date your connection will be unstable as your provider runs tests, so if your connection is unstable in that time that will more than likely be why.

-You will be able to find guides on your router manufacturer’s websites on how to do both of these things.
+You will be able to find guides on your router manufacturer’s website on how to do both of these things.

 If all else fails, then you may want to try another router.
-If you’re using a router that is supplied by your ISP then you can contact them and ask for a replacement/upgrade.
-If you’re going to need to buy one yourself have a look at our Best Routers for 2018 here.
+If you’re using a router that is supplied by your ISP then you can contact support and ask for a replacement/upgrade.
+If you’re going to need to buy one yourself have a look at our roundup of the best routers.